Engee documentation

 image9

-n new Finite automata: Memory node
+n new Finite automata: A memory node

 image35

-You can read more about the memory node in the article Memory node.
+You can read more about the memory node in the article Memory Node.

-u update Finite automata: disconnecting blocks
+u update Finite automata: disabling blocks

 image13

-n new Displaying block properties on the canvas
+n new Displaying block properties on canvas

 image30